Last Updated: March 4, 2025

 Early Life and Career Beginnings

-Randy Couture was born in 1963 in Everett, Washington to Sharan and Edward.
-As a youth, he went to Alderwood Middle School in Lynwood, where he began wrestling, and then to Lynnwood High School, where he won a wrestling state championship in his senior year.
+Randall Duane Couture was born on June 22, 1963, in Everett, Washington, to Sharan and Edward.
+As a youth, he attended Alderwood Middle School in Lynwood, where he began wrestling, and then Lynnwood High School, where he won a wrestling state championship in his senior year.

 From 1982 to 1988, Couture served in the US Army, reaching the rank of Sergeant in the 101st Airborne.
 Subsequently, he became an Olympic Greco-Roman wrestling team alternate in 1988, 1992, and 1996.
-In the early 90s, while wrestling at Oklahoma State University, he became a three-time NCAA Division I All-American.
+In the early '90s, while wrestling at Oklahoma State University, Randy became a three-time NCAA Division I All-American.

 MMA Heavyweight Career